smartdevicelink/sdl_core_guides/docs/App Service Provider Guide/index.md

 Before the implementation of App Services, SDL applications could only send points of interest to the vehicle's embedded navigation by using the `SendLocation` RPC.
 The App Services feature was created as a generalized solution to answer the problem question: "How can my SDL application send a point of interest to the active SDL navigation application?".

-Through RPC Passing, the App Services feature allows a non-navigation SDL application (App Service Consumers) to send a `SendLocation` RPC request to SDL Core.
-If there is an active navigation service, SDL Core will route the request to the SDL navigation application (App Service provider) instead of the vehicle's navigation system.
+Through RPC Passing, the App Services feature allows a non-navigation SDL application (App Service Consumer) to send a `SendLocation` RPC request to SDL Core.
+If there is an active navigation service, SDL Core will route the request to the SDL navigation application (App Service Provider) instead of the vehicle's navigation system.

 #### App Service Provider Prerequisites